-28 Save and close.
+Click Save.

-Click Save then click File, Close to close the part.
+32 Close.
+Click File, Close to close the part.

 Sketching Guidelines[†]

 Following is a collection of "rules of thumb" or best practices for sketching of which all SOLIDWORKS users should be aware.
 Some of these tips are covered in substantial detail in subsequent lessons within this book.